Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Oh, yeah.

-Um, I was actually very, very proud of the Republicans because they uh used the drive-by media to their advantage yesterday.
+I was actually very, very proud of the Republicans because they used the drive-by media to their advantage yesterday.

-And I was almost dancing a jig as I was listening to it.
+And I was almost dancing a dig as I was listening to it.

-But uh I'm very proud of the Republicans yesterday because they that they used this uh opportunity to get their message out against the uh health care.
+But I'm very proud of the Republicans yesterday because they used this opportunity to get their message out against the health care.

 Have you noticed something, however, Barbie?

-What the when the president went up to the Republicans' weekend retreat in Baltimore.
+When the president went up to the Republicans' weekend retreat in Baltimore, the drive-bys thought that was an Obama home run.

-The drive bys thought that was an Obama home run, and for the following week, we got looped video tape of Obama performing at the Republican thing, right?
+And for the following week, we got looped videotape of Obama performing at the Republican thing, right?

 So yesterday, your assessment is right on the money.